 Sally Roesch Wagner

-Executive Director, Matilda Joslyn Gage Foundation
+Founding Director, Matilda Joslyn Gage Foundation

 One of the first women to receive a doctorate for work in women's studies in the United States (UC Santa Cruz, 1978), Dr. Wagner is also a founder of one of the country's first women's studies programs at California State University, Sacramento (1970).
 A women's studies professor for 44 years and the Founding Director of the Matilda Joslyn Gage Foundation in Fayetteville, New York, Wagner is the nation's foremost authority on Gage.
 Wagner's recent titles include: She Who Holds the Sky: Matilda Joslyn Gage (Sky Carrier Press, 2003); Introduction to the reprint of Matilda Joslyn Gage's 1893 classic Woman, Church and State (Humanity Books, 2002); and Sisters in Spirit: Haudenosaunee (Iroquois) Influence on Early American Feminists (Native Voices, 2001).
 Dr. Wagner also appeared in the Ken Burns documentary, Not for Ourselves Alone: The Story of Elizabeth Cady Stanton and Susan B. Anthony.

 210 East Genesee Street